Home » Dinner Recipes » Slow Cooker Shepherd’s Pie

 Smooth out the mashed potatoes on top of the meat mixture.
 Add a sprinkle of dried parsley flakes if using.

-Cook on low for 4-6 hours and serve immediately.
+Cover and cook on low for 4-6 hours then serve immediately.

 CRAVING MORE RECIPES?